Jaynabergman/WETO_ddRAD/05_Filtering/09_Linkage_disequilibrium.md

 ### Script

-Run vcftools to get new vcf file with only prune in SNPs.
+Run vcftools to get new vcf file with only the prune in SNPs.

 LD_vcftools.sh
 ```